bigdawg-istc/bigdawg/README.md

 ./scidb.py start_all single_server

-Dealing with the MIT TXE servre
+Dealing with the MIT TXE server
 --------

 // password for the database: mimic01